Forecasting with fractional Brownian motion: a financial perspective: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:prelim}, we recall some basic and useful properties of the fBm.
 Section~\ref{sec:forecast} introduces the art of forecasting an fBm, namely the covariance-based predictor, its accuracy measured by a hit ratio, and the optimal selection of its input.
 In Section~\ref{sec:statarb}, we focus on statistical arbitrage, providing both a simple systematic trading strategy and related accuracy metrics.
-In Section~\ref{sec:empiric}, we present empirical results on realized volatility and FX rates.
+In Section~\ref{sec:empiric}, we present empirical results on high-frequency FX rates and on daily financial series, including realized volatility.
 Section~\ref{sec:conclu} concludes.